mesonbuild/meson/docs/markdown/Reference-manual.md

 - `get_supported_arguments(list_of_string)` returns an array
   containing only the arguments supported by the compiler, as if `has_argument` were called on them individually.

-- `compiles(code)` returns true if the code fragment given in the positional argument compiles, you can specify external dependencies to use with `dependencies` keyword argument, `code` can be either a string containing source code or a `file` object pointing to the source code.

 - `has_argument(argument_name)` returns true if the compiler accepts the specified command line argument, that is, can compile code